-No, not just the government, but everybody is responsible for garbage disposal.
-We should bifurcate wet and dry waste, recycle the non-biodegradable substances and we should also reduce the accumulation of garbage in our house and streets.
+No, the government is not solely responsible for garbage disposal, but everybody should take responsibility for it.
+We should bifurcate wet and dry waste, recycle the non-biodegradable substances and we should also reduce the accumulation of garbage in our houses and streets.

 (b) Is it possible to reduce the problems relating to disposal of garbage?

 Yes, it is possible to reduce the problems of garbage by scientific disposal of garbage, we can do it by bifurcation of different waste and also by recycling the waste materials.

 3. (a) What do you do with the leftover food at home?